MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/impact-explorer.md

 Access other report pages in this section:

 * Foster an engaged workforce – Identify opportunities to enhance manager coaching and protect after-hours time.
-* Track progress for focus time – Track adoption and explore impact of booking and keeping focus time.
+* Track progress for focus time – Track adoption and explore the impact of booking and keeping focus time.

 #### More about our impact